• Skip to primary navigation

 • The property needs a regular cash top up to cover the difference between the expenses and the income it generates.

-• The losses on the property can be deducted from your taxable income, which can potentially reduce your tax liability.
+• You can deduct the property’s losses from your taxable income, which can potentially reduce your tax bill.

-• Negative gearing is generally used as a ‘long-term’ strategy to build wealth.
+• Negative gearing is generally a ‘long-term’ strategy to build wealth.

-• A negatively geared property relies on the future growth in the property’s value so that current losses are offset.
+• A negatively geared property relies on the property’s value growing over time, so that current losses are offset.

 Positive Gearing